suti1979/react-rolling-numbers-onscroll/README.md

 A simple react component

+Import:

+`import RollingNumbers from "react-rolling-numbers-onscroll"`

 Usage:

-`import RollingNumbers from "react-rolling-numbers-onscroll"`

-Component & props:
+`<RollingNumbers num={42} millis={3000} />`

 - num: Integer to roll up from 0
-- millis (optional): miliseconds for animation effect.
-By default is 500.
+- millis (optional): milliseconds for animation effect.
+By default it is 500.

-`<RollingNumbers num={42} millis={3000} />`

-That's it.
+That's it for now.

 Feel free to ask or contribute. ;)